Best Flowering Annuals for Summer (Easy-Care Picks That Bloom All Season)

 Sunflowers come in various sizes, from dwarf varieties perfect for containers to towering specimens that can reach impressive heights.

-Planting sunflowers in your garden beds or containers is a joyful way to celebrate the warmth and beauty of summer.
+Planting sunflowers in your garden beds or containers is a fun way to celebrate the warmth and beauty of summer.
 Their bold presence and sunny dispositions will infuse your garden with an undeniable sense of happiness and optimism.
+I start them every year from seed and have grown several different varieties both for my borders and a vase.

 To extend their bloom time, sow several different varieties of sunflowers and plant them in succession.